jonas-fuchs/varVAMP/docs/usage.md

 ```
 optional arguments:
   -h, --help            	show this help message and exit
-  -t 0.89, --threshold 0.89	threshold for conserved nucleotides
+  -t, --threshold 	        threshold for consensus nucleotides
-  -a 4, --n-ambig 4     	max number of ambiguous characters in a primer
+  -a , --n-ambig        	max number of ambiguous characters in a primer
   -ol 1000, --opt-length 1000   optimal length of the amplicons
   -ml 1500, --max-length 1500   max length of the amplicons
   -n inf, --report-n inf	report the top n best hits